michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 31. And he taught his disciples, and told them, That the Son of man would be delivered into the hands of men, and they would kill him; and that when he was slain, on the third day he should arise.

-32. But they understood notKnew not. his word, and feared to ask him.
+32. But they understood not

 33. AND they came to Kapher-nachum: and when they had entered the house, he asked them of what they had argued in the way among themselves.